The Public Sector Equality Duty 2011 has 3 main aims:

 We want to provide an environment which is free from unlawful discrimination, harassment or victimization of any kind.
 We want to educate our pupils in an environment which recognizes, celebrates and draws upon the diversity of our community and offers equal respect, appropriate support and fair rewards for all our pupils.

 At our school, equality is a key principle for treating all people the same.
-The Equality Act defines eight ‘Protected Characteristics’ :
+The Equality Act defines nine ‘Protected Characteristics’ :

 3. Gender reassignment